reversed-coffee/reversed-coffee.github.io/src/content/posts/2024-08-29-Typosquatting.md

 ---

 This article was inspired by a project that I presented to my peers and the public at my technical school.
-The project, known as "Hack House" is an annual event where students are given a few weeks to create a presentation on public cybersecurity awareness.
+The project, known as "Hack House," is an annual event where students are given a few weeks to create a presentation on public cybersecurity awareness.
 The goal of the project is to teach you how to protect yourself from typosquatting attacks.

 The main reason I wanted to write this article is to show how much of a threat typosquatting is.
 Many people are unaware